 Delaware’s cash-based bail system also disproportionately impacts poor defendants, while simultaneously failing to address public safety concerns.
 By basing pretrial release on the ability to pay bail, Delaware is forcing poor but low-risk defendants to remain behind bars while they await trial while releasing some higher risk individuals who can afford bail, which does little to actually protect communities.
 Delaware must move to embrace a truly risk-informed system and abandon its existing cash based system.

-Pretrial justice is not limited to simply bail reform, but also encompasses several crucial “front-end” components of our criminal justice system including, but not limited to, upholding the presumption of innocence, the increased use of citations over arrest, the presence of defense counsel at the earliest hearing at which one may be detained, and the early review of charges by a seasoned prosecutor.
+Pretrial justice is not limited to simply bail reform, but also encompasses several crucial “front-end” components of our legal system including, but not limited to, upholding the presumption of innocence, the increased use of citations over arrest, the presence of defense counsel at the earliest hearing at which one may be detained, and the early review of charges by a seasoned prosecutor.

 Please consider getting involved in this critical work.
 We have full-time, intern, and volunteer positions available and would love to hear from anyone who is passionate about seeing real change for those affected by the legal system in Delaware.